 Faith And Doubt ends with the words "End of Volume 1" and credits.
 It then cuts to the five remaining elements of harmony discussing their plans to invade Equestria and take over the bodies of the Bearers.

 The sequel, The Abundance, does it again: Everything is wrapped up and the characters get a happy ending... except Princess Celestia and Luna's adopted father, Lord Tydal, escapes from the afterlife to warn them that the precursors to the ponies are coming and will be bringing hellfire with them.

-Justice League of Equestria: Mare of Steel ends with two.
-First, there's the fact that Silversmith is still free, and has samples of Supermare's DNA to experiment on.
-More importantly, the last scene shows Darkseid opening a boomtube to Equestria, setting the stage for the main Justice League of Equestria story.
+Mare of Steel: First, there's the fact that Silversmith is still free, and has samples of Supermare's DNA to experiment on.
+Then, the last scene shows Darkseid opening a boomtube to Equestria.

 Back to the Future: Doc Brown whisks Marty and girlfriend Jennifer away at the end of the first film.
 The writers merely intended it as a closing gag, and later had to work out why he whisked him (and her) away.

 The ending of the first one was meant to just be a gag and there were no plans to actually do anything with it.
 (Word of God states that they would have not put Jennifer in the car if it was planned as a sequel hook, note that she never does anything but be unconscious.)
 The ending of 2 is both a sequel hook and a Cliff Hanger.
 2 and 3 were filmed as essentially one movie with a division between the stories.
 Part 2 actually ends with "To Be Concluded..." and a preview of Part 3.
 Not too bad on a DVD where you just pop the next disk in but a bit annoying on theatrical release.